google-gemini/computer-use-preview/README.md

 python main.py --query="Go to Google and type 'Hello World' into the search bar" --env="browserbase"
 ```

-**hud**
+**HUD**

-Runs the agent using hud's browser environment.
-This is the same environment used by `hud_eval.py` but can be run directly with `main.py` for individual tasks.
+Runs the agent using HUD's browser environment via the Model Context Protocol (MCP).
 Ensure the `HUD_API_KEY` environment variable is set.

 ```bash
 python main.py --query="Go to Google and type 'Hello World' into the search bar" --env="hud"
 ```

+This is the same environment used by `hud_eval.py` but can be run directly with `main.py` for individual tasks.

 **Cloud Run**